 - Are you enthusiastic about their abilities, strengths, and potential?

 - Do you want them to get into the program, team, or job they are applying for (even if that’s bad news for you because they will leave your team or organization)?

 - Are you willing to do the work yourself (and not ask them to write it for you)?

 If you answered no to any of those question, then you might be doing a disservice to the candidate if you agree to recommend them.

-Please do not ask them to write it themselves.
+Do not ask them to write it themselves

 Let me debunk a myth of recommendations here.
 A lot of well meaning individuals will agree to “submit whatever you want me to say, so just write it up and I will submit it.”
 Particularly, busy senior folks do this, and it’s entirely understandable.
 But it’s a bad idea.